PricetonB/MowManApp/README.md

 # MowManApp
-push notification app for lawn care companys. uses google oauth to login and mongoDB to connect check out the site here http://ec2-3-144-135-34.us-east-2.compute.amazonaws.com/userHub
+push notification app for lawn care companys. uses google oauth to login and mongoDB to connect. check out the site here http://ec2-3-144-135-34.us-east-2.compute.amazonaws.com/userHub
 WARNING: website uses http and is not encrypted.
 Any private information entered could be exposed.